Install the plugin

 First select the length measurement tool, then right click on the middle transverse view and choose “Add nerve point”.
 You can also drag the nerve points.

-You can add optical scans from study plaster models and/or wax-up models, in order to guide implant placement for partially edentulous patients.
+You can add optical scans from plaster models in order to guide implant placement for partially edentulous patients.
 The drill guide will be built on the study model.
 The wax-up model will help you to place the implants in the ideal position.

 Key “A” : hold to move an Imported 3D Object (usually a wax-up model).